stoplightio/studio/docs/Documentation/03-markdown-basics.md

 Below is a quick reference of all the Markdown syntax that is supported by Stoplight.

 _All of the notes, descriptions, and content fields in the Stoplight editors support use of [Stoplight Flavored Markdown](./03a-stoplight-flavored-markdown.md).
-SMD supports more advanced features like themable callouts and embedded json schema models._
+SMD extends CommonMark adding more advanced features like themable callouts and embedded JSON Schema models._

 ### Table of Contents